Frank Vatrano Game Preview: Ducks vs. Bruins

 Vatrano Season Stats Insights

-- Vatrano has a goal in two of the four games he's played on the year, with multiple goals in one of them.
+- In three of six games this year, Vatrano has scored a goal, and he has one game with multiple goals.

-- Vatrano has tallied point in two of four games this year, with multiple points in one of them.
+- Vatrano has recorded a point in a game four times this season out of six games played, including multiple points on one occasion.

-- Through four games this season, Vatrano has not recorded an assist.
+- Vatrano has had an assist in one of six games this season.

-- The implied probability is 52.6% that Vatrano hits the over on his points over/under based on the odds.
+- Vatrano's odds on his points prop carry an implied probability of 50% that he goes over.

-- There is an implied probability of 33.3% of Vatrano going over his assist prop bet, considering the moneyline odds.
+- Vatrano has an implied probability of 30.8% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.